amgarrett09/UnnamedDungeonCrawler/README.md

 ## Compiling

-Currently there's only a Linux version of this engine/game.

-To compile and run on Linux, just make sure you have ALSA and X11.
-ALSA is in pretty much any Linux kernel version since 2004.
-X11 is included in virtually every Linux distribution.

-You may need to install some development packages to get access to the X11 and ALSA header files though.
+There is currently only a Linux version, but since we're using SDL, making it cross-platform in the future will be pretty simple.
+This readme will update when compiling on other platforms is available.

+You basically just need to have SDL and clang.

 On Debian
 ```
-sudo apt install libx11-dev libxt-dev libasound2-dev
+sudo apt install clang libsdl2-2.0 libsdl2-dev
 ```

 One you have the dependencies, simply run

-`./linux_build.sh`
+`./sdl_build.sh`

 in the main project folder.
 The executable can then be found in the `build` directory.